clarkipeng/clarkipeng.github.io/_pages/about.md

   - /about.html
 ---

-I am a undergraduate student at UCLA interested in all types of AI!
+I am a undergraduate CS major at UCLA interested in all types of AI!

 <!-- ---
 permalink: /